 While the Gold Card doesn't currently have Uber credits you need to use, it does carry a $120 annual dining credit, or up to $10 a month.
 Why not use it for takeout or delivery to close out the year?

-The card’s dining credit works at Grubhub, Seamless, The Cheesecake Factory, Boxed.com, Ruth’s Chris Steakhouse, or Shake Shack.
-Just place a Grubhub order or get takeout from another spot on the list to use it up before the year ends – your last $10 won’t roll over into 2021.
+The card's dining credit works at Grubhub, Seamless, The Cheesecake Factory, Wine.com, Goldbelly, Milk Bar, and participating Shake Shack locations.
+Just place a Grubhub order or get takeout from another spot on the list to use it up before the year ends – your last $10 won't roll over into 2023.

 $50 Off Saks Fifth Avenue

 American Express added this quirky benefit way back in 2018, offering $100 in statement credits on Saks Fifth Avenue purchases.
 These credits are split into $50 installments: one available from January through June, and the second from July through December.